stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the cavalcade began to pass occasional farms, the Spaniard noticed the forms that worked in the fields; and did not like their motions and proportions, or the mutilations he saw on most of them.
 Moreover, he did not like the way that some of these forms were herded in corrals, or the way they grazed on the heavy verdure.
-Gll&rsquo;-Hthaa-Ynn indicated that these beings were members of the slave-class, and that their acts were controlled by the master of the farm, who gave them hypnotic impressions in the morning of all they were to do during the day.
+Gll'-Hthaa-Ynn indicated that these beings were members of the slave-class, and that their acts were controlled by the master of the farm, who gave them hypnotic impressions in the morning of all they were to do during the day.
 As semi-conscious machines, their industrial efficiency was nearly perfect.
 Those in the corrals